sync-v/.github/profile/README.md

 We focus on delivering the product right and also developing the right product for our clients.
 SYNCHRON-V instantly recognizes and responds to the shifting digital world, enabling businesses to strengthen their market presence.

 ## Founders

+The group of individuals who made this happen: